geraldvillorente/vagrant-dev-environment/cookbooks/core/vde/templates/ubuntu/README.txt

 You can copy templates which you want to override from default folder into this folder.
-For example, see vdd-php.ini.erb.
+For example, see vde-php.ini.erb.
 It's overriden.